codeyluke/m-city/README.md

-React Project - 2 from Udemy - React Practice Course by Coding Revolution
+React Project - 2 from Udemy - React Practice Course by Coding Revolution ** Be sure to the check the babe/runtime.
+There was an issue with it earlier with the boilerplate from create-react-app.
+Quick fix:
+npm install --save-exact @babel/runtime@7.0.0-beta.55
+Of course you would need to install npm i to have the node modules in the project.

 In this project I learnt on:
 1. creating routes to navigate inside the SPA.